Previous dayFebruary 6, 2026Next day

 0.0 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.4 earthquake 34 km SSE of Wright, Wyoming with origin time 21:03 UTC on February 6, 2026.
+This magnitude 2.4 event was detected 34 km SSE of Wright, Wyoming on February 6, 2026, with origin time 21:03 UTC.
 At a depth of just 0.0 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-The epicenter is at 43.472°, -105.300°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 43.472°N, -105.300°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-06